About Robyn Conley Downs

 Hi, I’m Robyn!
 Here’s My Approach to Weeknight Cooking

-I spent over a decade studying the science of human behavior (AKA, why people follow through on some things and not others, and what actually makes habits stick).
-What I learned is that the real barrier to cooking at home isn’t just time.
-It’s also decision fatigue, inconsistency, and the mental load of figuring out what to make on a Tuesday when you’re already tired.
+And what I learned is that the real barrier to cooking at home isn’t just time.
+It’s also decision fatigue, inconsistency, and the mental load of figuring out what to make every-single-night, even when (especially when) you’re already tired.

 Credentials & Education